ski helmet buyers guide

 4. What Ski Helmet Should I Buy?

 What to look for in a ski helmet depends on a combination of safety and personal preferences.
-Once you've found a ski helmet with satisfactory safety features like the ones listed above, you have a few stylistic features to consider before making your final helmet selection.
-You can personalize your snow helmet by paying attention to these details.
+Once you've found a helmet with satisfactory safety features like the ones listed above, you have a few stylistic helmet features to consider before making your final helmet selection.
+You can personalize your helmet by paying attention to these details.

-- Color: Find a snow helmet with a color that expresses your unique personality.
+- Color: Find a helmet with a color that expresses your unique personality.
 There's no reason you can't look good and stay well-protected while you shred some powder.

-- Audio: For music lovers, some snow helmets have preinstalled sound components with power and volume controls, so you can jam out all the way down the mountain.
+- Audio: For music lovers, some helmets have preinstalled sound components with power and volume controls, so you can jam out all the way down the mountain.
 Other audio-compatible helmets have pockets within the earpads for you to insert your earbuds and connect to your tunes.

 - Camera mount compatibility: If you want to capture all your epic trips down the mountain on video, make sure you get a snow helmet that you can easily mount a GoPro camera to.